adonegan/milestone4-mycomicjumble/README.md

 ### Bootstrap 4

 This technology aides in the development of information structure on the page.
 This service provides well-designed, structured containers that require little additional modification.
 Aside from components on the page, Bootstrap is also used for its grid layout, which enables my app to be responsive on all devices.
-Its emphasis on spacing by padding and margin on the x and y axis has been employed inline throughout the html code per page: mx-auto for margin-right and margin-left automatic spacing, for example.
+Its emphasis on spacing by padding and margin on the x and y axis has been employed inline throughout the html code per page: mx-auto for margin-right and margin-left applied spacing, for example.

 ### Heroku

-This platform is used to build, run and deploy the project and is hosting my project in production.
-It hosts the database used in project too, PostgreSQL.
+This platform is used to run and deploy the project and is hosting my project in production.
+It hosts the database used in the project, PostgreSQL.
 You need to create an app, set config variables and then deploy.
 See Heroku Deployment for more indepth information.

 ### SQLite3

 This database, by default, comes with the Django package and is used primarily in development.
-Tables within the database are created using modelsa and using python3 manage.py makemigration and then migrate.
+Tables within the database are created using models and using python3 manage.py makemigration and then python3 manage.py migrate.
 In production this set up is mirrored in the new PostreSQL database.

 ### PostgreSQL

 This is the database used in production.
 It can be accessed as an add-on feature in Heroku at multiple pricing brackets, including a free tier.
 Go to the Resources tab and in the add-on section, type in PostgreSQL to see options.
-Initialise the database by python3 manage.py makemigrations and migrate.
+Initialise the database by python3 manage.py makemigrations and python3 manage.py migrate.

 ### Github